Expertise or Loyalty? Responsiveness in Authoritarian Institutions

 Why Do Authoritarian Parliaments Become Stronger?

-Corruption is traditionally associated with undermining political regimes and institutions.
-Yet, contrary to this conventional wisdom, I theorize that corruption is a key factor associated with the strengthening of legislatures in authoritarian regimes.
+A growing body of literature studies the personalization of power in authoritarian regimes.
+Yet, how institutions can become a credible constraint to dictatorial rule is less widely studied.
+I theorize that corruption is a key factor associated with strengthening legislatures in authoritarian regimes.
 By engaging in corruption, authoritarian elites in ruling coalitions can build up networks of support and influence and ultimately, use their elevated position to impel more legislative powers vis-à-vis the executive.
-Examining panel data on the strength of legislatures in authoritarian regimes between 1946 and 2010, I show that authoritarian parliaments become stronger when levels of corruption in a given regime increase, especially in party-based regimes.
-More competitive electoral and legislative processes, however, do not significantly affect parliaments' strength.
+Examining panel data on the strength of legislatures in authoritarian regimes between 1946 and 2010, I show empirically that authoritarian parliaments become stronger when levels of corruption in a given regime increase.
+More competitive electoral and legislative processes, however, do not uniformly affect parliaments’ strength.
 These findings contribute to our understanding of institutional changes in autocracies and highlight the centrality of elite contestations in determining institutional trajectories.

 Economic, human development, and climate impacts of democracy(with Martin Lundstedt, Vanessa Boese-Schlosser, Natalia Natsika, Kelly Morrison, Yuko Sato, and Staffan I. Lindberg)